FENECON Home 20 & 30 assembly and operating instructions

 -

-Disconnect the power storage system from the grid
+Disconnect the electrical energy storage system from the grid.

 -